zachderish/systemsProgramming/hw1/README.md

 ## factor.c

-Write a program that takes a single integer nas a command-line argument and finds its prime factors, excluding 1.
+Write a program that takes a single integer n as a command-line argument and finds its prime factors, excluding 1.
 The output should consist of a single line listing each prime factor in non-decreasing order, separated by a space.
-If nis prime, just print nitself.
+If n is prime, just print n itself.
 If there are repeat factors, print the factor as many times as it divides n.

 ## grep.c